ObolNetwork/obol-docs/docs/faq/dkg_failure.md

 This is a **safety** feature: you don't want to deposit an Ethereum distributed validator that not every operator is able to participate in.

-The most common source of issues lies in the network stack: if any of the peer's Internet connection glitches substantially, the DKG will fail.
+The most common source of issues lies in the network stack: if any of the peers' Internet connection glitches substantially, the DKG will fail.
 If you are attempting to run the `dkg` command in two places at once, or you have a `charon run` command with the same `charon-enr-private-key` as you are trying to DKG with, these may also disrupt a key generation ceremony.

 Charon's DKG doesn't allow peer reconnection once the process is started, but it does allow for re-connections before that.